What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when confronted with a blocked toilet is to turn off the water supply valve in front of the toilet.
-This is to ensure that there is no further water entering the tank while you attempt to clear it.
-The valve is normally situated at on the floor of your tank, on the other side.
+The first thing you need to do when facing a clogged toilet is to shut off the supply of water that is behind the toilet.
+This step ensures that no water will enter the tank as you try to get it unclogged.
+The valve usually is situated at in the middle of the tank on one side.

 Step 3: Use a plunger.

-The plunger is by far the most effective tool to use for cleaning toilets that are blocked.
-First, push down gently onto the plunger till all air escapes from it, then place it in the toilet bowl.
-Begin to plunging vigorously up and down for around 20 minutes.
-The suction generated when you plunge back and forth will help remove any blockages.
+A plunger is the most efficient method for cleaning toilets that are blocked.
+Begin by pressing down to the plunger, until air escapes from it, then press firmly over the toilet bowl.
+Then, start to plunge continuously up and down for about 20 seconds.
+The suction generated by the movement of the plunger will remove any blockages.

 Tips:

-- Cover holes around sinks or shower drains, if they are close by to prevent the air from escaping when you plunge.
+- Place holes around sinks or shower drains if they’re near to stop the release of pressure as you plunge.

-If you’re not able to get the plunge working Try this method add half a cup of baking soda and a teaspoon of vinegar inside the bathroom bowl.
-Allow the mixture to settle for 15 to 20 minutes.
-It will begin to bubble before it slows down it will be poured down with hot water (not boiling) to flush out the blockage.
+If you’re not able to get the plunge working, try this next tactic - pour half a cup of baking soda and one cup of vinegar into the toilet bowl.
+Let this mixture settle for 15 to 20 minutes.
+It will begin to bubble before it slows down it will be poured down with hot water (not overly hot) to flush out the obstruction.

-Step 5: Use a coat hanger that is wire or plumbing snake.
+Step 5: Use an iron coat hanger made of wire or plumbing snake.

-If both plunging and baking soda/vinegar methods have failed, then it is time to use the wire coat hanger or plumbing snake.
-The coat hanger should be straightened’s wire until have a thin, long wire that has a hook that is bent on one side or your plumbing snake.
-It is made specifically to clear drain blockages.
-Install the snake in the drain hole of your toilet and then twist and turn, push to the point where you can feel resistance; this is where the blockage typically is.
-Gently try to break up the blockages by using a back and forth motion without causing damages in the pipeline.
+If both plunging and baking soda and vinegar have not worked the problem, it’s time to use the wire coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until you have a thin, long wire that has hooks that are bent on one side or your plumbing snake, which was made specifically to clear drain obstructions.
+Place the snake into the drain hole of your toilet and twist, turn, push to the point where you can feel a resistance. it’s the place where the blockage occurs.
+Make an effort to break any blockages with a back-andforth motion without causing damages in your pipe.

 Note:

-Once you’ve cleared up any obstructions, it’s crucial to turn off the valve for water flow that is behind your toilet bowl once more.
-Make sure to flush it several times to make sure that all water flows smoothly now!
+Once you’ve removed any obstructions, it’s vital to turn on your water valve behind your toilet bowl once more.
+You should flush it a couple of times to ensure that all water flows smoothly now!

 Tools | Description |